Jocelyn-McKnight/honours-thesis-corpus/1973/60-The Raven and the Well.md

 Tasol ol i tokim em olsem dispela wara i bilong ol, olgeta wantaim.

 Na nau long dispela taim dispela hul wara i stap yet nau long Malung Viles long Ali Ailan.

+---

+Ali is the name of an island, on this island there is a small village named Malung [Ali People, West Sepik Province].

+This village once did not have a permanent water supply for cooking food.

+The ancestors were only able to get water from rain.

+When it did not rain, they had no water.

+One time, there was an old man from Malung Village who went walking along the beach.

+He saw a black bird.

+It was a raven.

+The man went down to a place and hid while looking at this raven.

+This raven was making a small well.

+When the man saw this he walked closer to the well.

+Then the raven saw the old man and flew to the top of a tall tree called *tau*.

+From the top of the tree, the raven looked at the man walking straight to the well.

+The old man saw that there was still a stone in this well, which he tried to remove.

+The man removed the stone and when he saw the water inside it, he was ecstatic.

+When the old man returned home, he did not tell the other people about this well.

+Each time he went to his garden or to any other place, he shut his house tightly.

+He did not like other people going inside his house.

+So one time, some of the old men and women saw him shutting up his house to leave.

+He was going to get some water from the well again.

+One of the old men went to hide and saw him going straight to this well.

+After he finished getting water from the well, he hid the well with tree leaves.

+The old man who was hiding saw this and returned home where he told the other old people of the village.

+So after they were told about the well, they all went to see it and they drank from it.

+The water was sweeter than the rainwater that they had been drinking.

+When the old man returned, he was incensed at them because they had taken his water.

+But they told him that the water belonged to everyone.

+This well still exists in Malung Village on Ali Island.

+**Author:** Mr. B. A. Mongalil
+**Location:** Ali Island, Aitape, West Sepik Province